Best and Worst Foods to Eat for Psoriasis

 The link between beer and a psoriasis flare-up is gluten.
 Non-light beer is typically made using fermented barley or other starches, which contain gluten.
 As you may already know, celiac disease—like psoriasis—is also an autoimmune response.
 So it makes sense that people with psoriasis may also have gluten sensitivity, and could benefit from cutting wheat, rye, barley, malt and other gluten-containing foods from their diets.
 Sounds grim, but the research suggests that following a gluten-free diet can really help avoid a run-in with your psoriasis.

 The name alone sounds ominous, and members of the family of plants known as "nightshades" will indeed throw shade on your psoriasis health.
 Potatoes, tomatoes, peppers, eggplant, tomatillos and tobacco (more on that later) are all members of the nightshade family—and unfortunately, all are linked to psoriasis flare-ups.
-Researchers think that nightshades may aggravate the intestinal lining and exacerbate immune-related disorders (read more about nightshades and your health).
+Researchers think that nightshades may aggravate the intestinal lining and exacerbate immune-related disorders.

 Read More: 10 Ways to Reduce Inflammation